OpenLineage/docs/docs/client/python.md

 - config - string containing a Kafka producer config (required)
 - topic - string specifying the topic (required)
 - flush - boolean specifying whether or not Kafka should flush after each event.
 Default: true. (optional)

+#### File

+- log_file_path - string specifying the path of the file (if append is true, a file path is expected, otherwise a file prefix is expected).  (required)
+- append - boolean .
+If set to True, each event will be appended to a single file (log_file_path); otherwise, all events will be written separately in distinct files suffixed by a timestring.
+Default: false. (optional)

 ### Custom Transport Type